 Step 4: Place milk, oil, mashed banana, and vanilla and mix it into the dry ingredients until well combined.

 Step 5: Start cooking your pancakes - around 2 tbsp of mixture = 1 fluffy pancake.
-Cook on medium heat around 2 minutes each side.
+Cook on medium heat for around 2 minutes each side.